petershin/liferay-learn/docs/commerce/latest/en/product-management/developer-guide/product-delivery-api-basics.md

 Note that the project includes the `com.liferay.headless.commerce.delivery.catalog.client.jar` file as a dependency.
 You can find client JAR dependency information for all REST applications in the API explorer in your installation at `/o/api`.

 !!! note
     The `main` method's comment demonstrates running the class.

 The other example Java class is similar to this one, but calls a different `ProductResource` method.

 !!! important
     See [ProductResource](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/commerce/headless/headless-commerce/headless-commerce-delivery-catalog-client/src/main/java/com/liferay/headless/commerce/delivery/catalog/client/resource/v1_0/ProductResource.java) for service details.

 Below is another example of calling a `Product` REST service using cURL and Java.

 ## Get all Products from a Channel

-You can list all products from a channel by executing the following cURL or Java command.
+You can retrieve all products from a channel by executing the following cURL or Java command.

 ### Products_GET_FromChannels.sh